 Some of the assets underlying interest rate futures include U.S. Treasuries, Eurodollars, LIBOR, Swap, and Euroyen futures.

 Treasury note futures are based on a standard issue with a fixed yield, but have a conversion factor that allows for the delivery of different securities with different yields to satisfy the contract, and the securities that can be delivered varies with the expiration month.
 For instance, CBOT uses a 6% interest rate for its Treasury futures, but few, if any Treasuries currently, have a 6% interest rate yield.
-The conversion factor normalizes the differences—if the interest rate is less than 6%, then the conversion factor is less than 1; if the interest rate is greater than 6%, then the conversion factor is greater than 1.
+The conversion factor normalizes the differences — if the interest rate is less than 6%, then the conversion factor is less than 1; if the interest rate exceeds 6%, then the conversion factor exceeds 1.
 The futures price equates to a cash price for a particular issue according to the formula:

 Adjusted Futures Price (Cash Equivalent Price) = Futures Price × Conversion Factor